 What QuickBooks and Xero do natively (and don't)

-Worth a separate note because these are the dominant SMB accounting systems and many operators ask whether the native PO features inside them are enough.
+Worth a separate note because these are the dominant accounting systems for many operators, and many buyers ask whether the native PO features inside them are enough.

 QuickBooks Online and QuickBooks Desktop

 QuickBooks has PO functionality — you can create POs, email them as PDFs, receive against them, and convert to bills.
-For very small businesses with a handful of suppliers and stable orders, this can be enough.
+For simple supplier workflows with a handful of suppliers and stable orders, this can be enough.

 - No POS-driven demand math (QuickBooks isn't POS)